karanjot-gaidu/hackhive-2025/README.md

 ## 🛠️ Technology Stack

 ### Frontend
-- Next.js for robust performance
+- Next.js and React for robust performance
 - Three.js for 3D rendering
 - Tailwind CSS for responsive design